goiaciprian/My-programs-so-far/README.md

-# My-programs-so-far
+# My programs so far
-Here'a all most of my programs in python.
+Here are most of my programs in python.